veebee4/mousepediadb/README.md

 - Add features to showcase all of the Disney parks globally, and other Disney properties, including all information about shopping areas such as Disney Springs and all information for Disney Hotels.
 - Add a feature to leave a review for any park/ride/restaurant record.
 - Add feature to include picture of ride/restaurant.
-- Add feature to upload your own pictures to appear on the front end record displays.
+- Add feature to upload your own pictures to appear on the front end record displays for parks, rides and restaurants.

 ## Accessibility